Jazz Chisholm Player Props: Marlins vs. Reds

 - The pitching staff for the Reds has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Reds' 4.85 team ERA ranks 26th across all MLB pitching staffs.
+- The Reds' 4.83 team ERA ranks 26th among all league pitching staffs.

-- The Reds surrender the third-most home runs in baseball (160 total, 1.4 per game).
+- Reds pitchers combine to give up the third-most home runs in baseball (161 total, 1.4 per game).

-- In his last time out on Friday, the righty went three innings against the Chicago Cubs, giving up four earned runs while surrendering four hits.
+- The righty's last appearance was on Friday against the Washington Nationals, when he went eight innings, surrendering three earned runs while giving up five hits.

-- The 29-year-old has amassed an ERA of 6.98, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .305 against him.
+- The 25-year-old has put up an ERA of 5.18, with 6.5 strikeouts per nine innings, in 21 games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.